6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 Should I open the windows in the coop before heating?

 Windows can be closed or covered to keep the rain and drafty wind off your chickens.
 It’s important not to completely cut off the ventilation around the roof line of the coop.
+Maintain air flow to avoid ammonia build up.
+Mesh vents can stay open or even partially open during winter.

 Some chicken farmers prefer to close off windows at night to keep the cold air off chickens as they roost, and then open them again during the day.